Breedua/Breedua/README.md

 - 👯 I’m looking to collaborate on **Interesting Projects**

-- 💬 Ask me about **Frontend web development and Understanding JavaScript logic**
+- 💬 Ask me about **Web development and Understanding JavaScript logic**

 - 📫 How to reach me **eduaighalo29@gmail.com**